i-MSCP/plugins/incubator/Mailgraph/README.md

 * mailgraph

-You can install this package by running the following command:
+You can install this package by running the following commands:

 ```
+# apt-get update
-# aptitude install mailgraph
+# apt-get install mailgraph
 ```

 ## Installation